 Spa, gym, gardens, free WiFi throughout.
 In rooms: minibar, Nespresso coffee machine, flatscreen TV, Jacob Jensen and Bang & Olufsen telephones, the hotel’s own bath products.

-All rooms are outfitted with Caprai fabrics, Don’do by Poltrona Frau chairs and locally made Tramontano leather goods, and many look out over the bay.
-For the best views, go for the Studio Corners: you’ll get the Amalfi Coast and Capri on your right as well as Vesuvius and the ships in the docks to the left.
-The Garden & Pool Suite has its own tranquil garden and outdoor whirpool tub.
+All rooms are outfitted with Don’do by Poltrona Frau chairs and locally made Tramontano leather goods, and many look out over the bay.
+For the best views, go for the Romeo Bay View Suites: you’ll get the Amalfi Coast and Capri on your right as well as Vesuvius and the ships in the docks to the left.
+The Garden & Pool Suite has its own tranquil garden and outdoor whirlpool tub.
 The Fitness Suites are definitely not for gym-dodgers: each has its own mini gym with exercise bike and weights, and the decor wouldn’t look out of place in the pages of Men’s Health (think leather rugs).

-The small unheated pool on the ninth floor makes the most of the hotel’s urban coastal location: bathers can simultaneously oversee the dockworkers unloading crates at the port and gaze at distant Vesuvius or Capri.
+The small pool (heated from October to May) on the ninth floor makes the most of the hotel’s urban coastal location: bathers can simultaneously oversee the dockworkers unloading crates at the port and gaze at distant Vesuvius or Capri.
 It’s outside on a terrace right next to the restaurant and bar, so grab a cocktail to sip while you lounge.